 And there are two ways to get started as an affiliate.

 One, by forming direct ties with a company or two, by signing up with affiliate programs such as Jumia Kenya, Amazon Associates, and CJ Junction among others.

 Either way, you take it, you will get a unique link that will enable you to track sales and conversion anywhere you are anytime.
 Thus you won’t miss commissions because the sales couldn’t be credited to you.

 Now, to make it passive, you have to create a system to drive traffic to the product sales pages through your links automatically.

 After signing up with an affiliate program, and getting a link, set to create a website (blog).
 This is where you will post content that will hopefully drive affiliate commissions.

 With a website up, go ahead and create content.
 This can be videos or articles.
 And depending on the type of products you are promoting, you will know what type of content to create.

 If you are promoting web hosting products, it makes more sense to use articles.
-As such, you can create guides, how-tos, reviews, and case study articles and post it on your blog and optimize them for SEO.
+As such, you can create guides, how-tos, reviews, and case study articles post them on your blog, and optimize them for SEO.

 This way, the articles can be found through search engines, thus driving organic (free) traffic.